Print

 7. Hold a towel over the top of the blender (to catch any hot splatters) and blend cashews with soup on high until smooth and creamy and no pieces of cashews or vegetables remain.
 Transfer to a bowl or another pot and add the remaining soup to the blender.
 Pulse just a few times for a chunkier texture, or fully blend for a super smooth soup.
 Pour pulsed soup back into soup pot along with the soup blended with cashews and stir together.

 8. Season with 2-3 tablespoons of nutritional yeast (if using) and salt and pepper – how much salt will depend on the saltiness of your broth.
-Mine was a store bought chicken broth and I used about 2 1/2 teaspoons, but you can season to your own taste.

-• Prep Time: 15 minutes
+• Prep Time: 30 minutes

 • Cook Time: 25 minutes